uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 - Within your pair, try out the scene in the simulator and on the VR headset and swap over so you both get to experience both.
 - Practice with the controls, moving around the scene and interacting with the objects and UI

-### On the headset

-We can build the scene to the headset, but as this can take a while, to save time I have pre-installed it for you.

 ### Simulated environment

 To play the scene in the simulator you can just press the play button as normal.